 Filing Your Tax Return

-As a newcomer to Canada, you can use the same convenient tax filing features that other Canadian taxpayers use.
-In most cases, you can file your tax return electronically via the EFILE or NETFILE systems.
-A certified tax preparer can EFILE your tax return on your behalf.
+As a newcomer to Canada, you will likely have to mail in your first tax return.
+But in future years, you can use electronic filing, if you are eligible.
+A certified tax preparer can use EFILE to submit your tax return online on your behalf.
 Likewise, you can NETFILE your tax return if you prepare it yourself with approved tax software.

 Tax Filing Deadline